Strato31/hackathon-lerobot-cube-bingo/README.md

 A `rerun.io` window should open.
 The follower arm must match the leader precisely.
 In case of lags, trying killing unnecessary processes.
 If it is still not working → **redo calibration**.

+> [!WARNING]
+> **Move joints slowly during calibration.** Fast manual motions can trigger motor faults or overheating protection, which may later cause detection issues during teleop/record/inference.

+> [!WARNING]
+> **Troubleshooting — Motors blinking red / not detected.**
+>
+> If a motor LED blinks red or a motor is not detected when starting teleoperation, recording, or inference, it may be an overheating protection state (see related discussion in the LeRobot repo, [issue #1585](https://github.com/huggingface/lerobot/issues/1585)).
+>
+> **Quick fix that worked for us:**
+> 1. Power off the affected arm (disconnect the arm’s power).
+> 2. Wait a few seconds.
+> 3. Power it back on and retry.

 #### 🎥 Adding Cameras

 1. Plug cameras into your computer.